 How Much Does General Liability Insurance Cost?

 Small business insurance doesn't have to break the bank.
-The average cost of Alabama general liability insurance coverage for a small business is around $1,300 a year.
+The average cost of general liability insurance in Alabama is around $1,300 a year.
 Some factors that impact premium costs include:

 - The industry/sector your business is in

 - How long your business has been open